vnksnkr/electronic-locker/README.md

 # electronic-locker
-A minimal electronic locker accessible using a 3 digit password implemented using only logic gates from scratch as part of my 3rd semester project
+A minimal electronic locker accessible using a 3 digit password implemented using Verilog as part of my 3rd semester project

 Circuit Implementation :
 The circuit was developed using <a href=https://circuitverse.org/users/56458/projects/3-digit-electronic-locker target="_blank">CircuitVerse</a>